Download the Hunting Regulations

 Legal Deer Legal deer must have an antler with at least 2 points, 1 inch or more in length.
 Hunters 16 years of age and older may not take, during any season or by any method, an antlered deer not meeting this criterion.
 Youth 15-years-old and younger may harvest 1 deer annually not meeting antler criteria but having at least 1 antler 5 inches or more in length.
 Antlerless deer are deer that do not have antlers or have antlers less than 5 inches in length.
 It is illegal to take spotted fawns.

-Muzzleloader October 22 – 30, 2022: muzzleloader firearms and archery equipment only; legal to take antlered deer and hogs.
+Muzzleloader October 21 – 29, 2023.
+Muzzleloader firearms and archery equipment only; legal to take antlered deer and hogs.

-Raccoon/Opossum January 28 – February 12, 2023: Night hunting only, from sunset until sunrise.
+Raccoon/Opossum January 27 – February 10, 2024 Night dog hunting only, from sunset until midnight.
 State regulations, weapons, and ammunition requirements apply.
 Limit two raccoons per night.

-Turkey (Spring Season) March 18 – April 9, 2023: Bearded turkeys only.
+Turkey (Spring Season) March 16 – April 7, 2024 Bearded turkeys only.
 Shooting hours from 1/2 hour before legal sunrise until legal sunset.
-Only bows, crossbows propelling a bolt or arrow, pre-charged pneumatic air guns, and shotguns using a #2 or smaller shot size may be used for hunting
+Only bows, crossbows propelling a bolt or arrow, pre-charged pneumatic air guns, and shotguns using a #2 or smaller shot size may be used for hunting.

 Step-by-step instructions on how to get your Lower Suwannee Hunt Permit from Go Outdoors Florida